Rehanon-Mackenzie/murder-who-wrote-quiz/README.md

 The fonts for this site were chosen from Google Fonts and were imported using the URL method.

-The fonts chosen were 'Corben' and ' Work Sans.
+The fonts chosen were 'Corben' and 'Work Sans'.

 Corben italicised was the primary font and used for all of the headings throughout the site.
 As it gave the vintage style that is often associated with murder mysteries.